-The bill seeks to encourage virtual banking as a means to improve financial inclusion and to promote the development of financial technology.
+- The house bill 5913 seeks to encourage virtual banking as a means to improve financial inclusion and to promote the development of financial technology.

-As an industry promoting measure, the proposal is expected to result in encouraging virtual banking to grow into a PHP 903 billion (US$ 18 billion) industry.
+- As an industry promoting measure, the proposal is expected to result in encouraging virtual banking to grow into a PHP 903 billion (US$ 18

 Virtual banking is gaining traction in neighbouring countries as well.

 As Malaysia’s population grows increasingly digital and eKYC technology becomes more affordable, government agencies, particularly the regulator, is being urged to release eKYC guidelines for the wider financial services sector.

 In August 2019, Bank Negara Malaysia issued an exposure draft which expanded its e-KYC guidelines for money changers in Malaysia.